John Russell Taylor (politician): Legal career

 Taylor was a member of the Law Society of British Columbia from 1946 until his retirement in 1988.
 He was one of the first lawyers in Canada practising mainly in immigration law matters, due in part to his father's lengthy tenure as head of the Immigration Branch in British Columbia.

 Taylor gained recognition in early 1957 with his representation of Christian George Hanna, "the man without a country," whose case was used by the opposition Progressive Conservative Party in the House of Commons to attack the then Liberal government's handling of immigration matters and the Minister of Citizenship and Immigration, Jack Pickersgill.

 In the 1960s Taylor was counsel for Robert Brooks, an American citizen who was granted landing as an immigrant in 1963.
 Brooks was ordered deported in 1968 on grounds that he gave false and misleading information when he applied for landed immigrant status.
-An appeal against the deportation order was eventually considered by the Supreme Court of Canada in 1974, which, in a precedent setting case, determined that the person did not have to knowingly present false or misleading information to be deportable.
+An appeal against the deportation order was eventually considered by the Supreme Court of Canada in 1974, which, in a precedent-setting case, determined that the person did not have to knowingly present false or misleading information to be deportable.

 During the 1970s, Taylor acted for David Duke, the Ku Klux Klan member, when he was removed from Canada.
-Among other client's he acted for was Robert Satiacum, a U.S. native tribal leader, who, afterward, was the first U.S. citizen to be found a Convention refugee in Canada, a decision later reversed by the Federal Court of Appeal in 1989.
+Among the other clients he acted for was Robert Satiacum, a U.S. native tribal leader, who was the first U.S. citizen to be found a Convention refugee in Canada, a decision later reversed by the Federal Court of Appeal in 1989.